ualsg/ualsg.netlify.app/content/opportunities/application-guide.md

 We have a flexible environment with not much hierarchy and formalities.
 We are a small and friendly group.
 There is no micromanaging and meetings are conducted depending on the need.
 {{< /spoiler >}}

+{{< spoiler text="I do not think I am ready yet for a PhD / I plan to apply but have some time and would like to prepare for the PhD -- What should I do?" >}}
+That much depends on your current skillset and what you will be working on during your PhD.
+One thing you usually cannot go wrong with is enhance your technical skills (e.g. programming in Python, machine learning packages, data visualisation, get acquainted with the most recent developments in AI...), communication (e.g. English oral and writing skills), and start casually following journals in the field and have a cursory look at recent papers.
+You might also want to consider having a break and enjoying a longer holiday before starting your doctoral programme.
+{{< /spoiler >}}